RobertBWeidlich/CnRssPoller/Install-2.0-on-AWS.md

 file: Install-2.0-on-AWS.md

-This documents how to create a new AWS Linux EC2 (virtual machine) that should be sufficient to run CnRssPoller.
+This documents how to create a new AWS Linux EC2 (virtual machine) that should be sufficient to run CnRssPoller, and how to install and run it.

 1. Log into AWS Console
 =======================